 Finding reliable and affordable merchant account services has been the most difficult challenge facing many of the pharmacy operators today.
-Only a few solutions available with astronomical rates and fees attached to these accounts, merchants have experienced difficulty in finding long term solutions.
+Only a few solutions are available with astronomical rates and fees attached to these accounts; merchants have experienced difficulty in finding long-term solutions.
 One of the most reliable and economical ways businesses have solved this problem is by using pharmacy echeck processing services.

-Other merchants have decided to pursue credit card processing services to handle their pharmacy transactions.
-This has not always been an easy task, with payment processing services coming and going, many merchants have simply shut down their pharmacies.
-After numerous failed attempts for honest and reliable merchant services, many merchants have concluded that pharmacy merchant accounts are not possible.
+Other merchants have used credit card processing services to handle pharmacy transactions.
+This has not always been an easy task, with payment processing services coming and going, many merchants have shut down their pharmaceuticals businesses.
+After numerous failed attempts for honest and reliable merchant services, many merchants have concluded that pharmacy merchant accounts are impossible.

-Businesses that operate online need a financial services account that allows them to accept payments.
+Online pharmacies that operate online need a financial services to accept payments.
 As more and more consumers turn to online purchases, the demand for merchant accounts has followed in step.
-Most transactions occurring online use some type of payment card; whether its a credit card or debit card.
+Most transactions occurring online use some payment card; whether it’s a credit card or debit card.
 The future demand for ecommerce and merchant account services does not appear to be slowing down any time soon.

 Most pharmacies have experienced trouble establishing reliable and affordable merchant services for themselves.
-This problem is due to the many terms and conditions along with restrictions imposed on banks, payment processors and the payment card industry.
-Government regulations regarding pharmaceuticals and the problematic history of online pharmacies have made these merchant accounts all but impossible to find.
-Many merchants in the industry have exhausted their search and resorted to more consistent solutions including echeck payment processing services.
+This problem is due to the many terms and conditions and restrictions imposed on banks, payment processors, and the payment card industry.
+Government regulations regarding online pharmaceuticals’ problematic history have made merchant accounts all but impossible to find.
+Many merchants in the industry have exhausted their search and resorted to more consistent solutions, including echeck payment processing services.

-One of the most common ways pharmacies set up their merchant services is through an aggregated merchant account.
-Similar to an eWallet system like Stripe, aggregated payment processing allows merchants to combine their payments with other businesses to remain relatively unnoticed.
-In many cases, this has helped pharmacies remain operative for longer periods than obtaining a dedicated merchant account.
-Though the fees for the services are substantially higher and payouts much slower, for some merchants it remains their best option.
+One of the most common ways for an online pharmacy business was to set up their merchant services through an aggregated merchant account.
+Like an eWallet system like Stripe, aggregated payment processing allows businesses to combine their payments with others to remain relatively unnoticed.
+This has often helped businesses remain operative longer than obtaining a dedicated merchant account.
+Though the costs for the solutions are substantially higher and payouts much slower, for some businesses, it remains their best option.

 How Does Pharmacy Credit Card Processing work?

-Payment card transactions accepted online or through a terminal have many similarities with how they are handled.
-Customer account information is sent along the same circuit, using all the same protocols and security measures as a general retail transaction would require.
+Payment card transactions accepted online or through a terminal are similar to how they are handled.
+Customer information is sent along the same circuit, using all the same protocols and security measures as a general retail transaction would require.

-The most notable organizations involved in a credit or debit card transaction is the payment card network.
-This includes the likes of Visa, MasterCard, Discover, and American Express along with other payment card schemes.
-The payment card association provides the connection between the merchant’s acquiring bank and the customer’s card issuing bank.
+The payment card network is the most notable organization involved in a credit or debit card transaction.
+This includes the likes of Visa, MasterCard, Discover, and American Express, along with other payment card schemes.
+The payment card association connects the merchant’s acquiring bank and the customer’s card issuing bank.
 Along with security, the network also maintains the technology to keep up with demand.

 Every payment card transaction, including debit and credit cards, will require the services of a payment processor.
 Sometimes the processor also acts as the acquiring bank, this organization receives the payment authorizations before sending the request to the customer’s bank.
 The payment processor handles the technical support and other account management services for merchants.

 Between every merchant and the payment card network is the acquiring bank.
-In some instances, the payment processor will also be the acquirer, but many times they are separate organizations.
+Sometimes, the payment processor will also be the acquirer, but they are often separate organizations.
 The acquirer maintains the direct relationship between the processor and the payment card network, accepting liability for the merchants approved through their channels or the payment processor.
-The security of the merchant’s network is maintained by the acquirer through PCI-Compliance guidelines and regular security checks.
+The acquirer maintains the security of the merchant’s network through PCI-Compliance guidelines and regular security checks.

 Authorization requests start at the merchant location with the customer card, and account information is sent through the payment processor and acquirer to the payment card network.
-At the network, the type of card is determined and the request is passed along to the card issuer for approval or denial.
+The card type is determined at the network, and the request is passed along to the card issuer for approval or denial.
 Once a determination has been made, the card issuer sends a response back through the network to the acquirer and informs the merchant if the transaction is approved or denied.

-This entire process takes a matter of seconds, but allows merchants to accept pharmacy payments from nearly any customer in the world using a partner credit or debit card.
+This process takes seconds but allows an online pharmacy merchant to accept pharmacy payments from nearly any global customer using a partner credit or debit card.

-Making sure that the merchants the acquirer and payment processor are contracting with has a good track record is essential to starting a long term payment processing relationship.
-Merchants that have a history plagued with problems or other troubles will usually not be approved, or if they are approved, will quickly have their merchant accounts shut down.
+Ensuring the merchants the acquirer and payment processor are contracting with have a solid track record in the drug industry is essential to starting a long-term payment processing relationship.
+Merchants with a history plagued with problems or other troubles will usually not be approved, or if approved, will quickly have their merchant accounts shut down.

-Merchants that have a history of violating guidelines, whether it be from the payment processor or government, stand the possibility of repeating.
-Offenders that have sold controlled substances might find it extremely difficult to set up with another payment processor if they have been dropped by another.
+Merchants with a history of violating guidelines, whether from the payment processor or government, stand the possibility of repeating.
+Offenders that have sold controlled substances might find it extremely difficult to set up with another payment processor if another has dropped them.

 One of the final checks is that of the TMF, or match file.
-Merchants who have had their pharmacy credit card processing services revoked due to one of the above reasons, or owe money, might find themselves on the TMF list.
-Once a merchant is listed it becomes extremely difficult to be removed and most payment processors will not partner with that merchant.
+Businesses that have had their credit card processing revoked due to one of the above reasons, or owe money, might find themselves on the TMF list.
+Once a merchant is listed, it becomes extremely difficult to be removed and most payment processors will not partner with that merchant.

-Besides these main concerns, most pharmacy payment processors are willing to work with merchants as long as they abide by all rules and regulations.
+Besides these main concerns, most pharmacy payment processors are willing to work with online pharmacies as long as they abide by all rules and regulations.

 Start Accepting Pharmacy Payments Today!

-Merchants ready to apply for a pharmacy merchant account are welcome to contact our payment processing team.
-Our team of pharmacy merchant services professionals will be happy to help apply your business to our payment processing network.
+Customers who apply for an online pharmacy merchant account can contact our payment processing team.
+Our merchant services professionals will happily help apply your business to our payment processing network.
 If at any time merchants have questions, our support team is available to help resolve your concerns.